microsoft/botbuilder-dotnet/doc/Build CI/readme.md

 - Binary compatibility tool

-> Runinig on Windows and Mac OS.
+> Running on Windows and Mac OS.

 **Javascript**